 Is there a signed release form for this asset?

-Group that owns/maintains/answers questions about the asset.
+Defines the organizational entity that owns, maintains or answers questions about the asset.

 Name of the photographer or videographer related to the asset.